yovana-pelayo/Yovana-Pelayo/README.md

 ### Hi there 👋

-I'm Yovana from Portland, Oregon.
+I'm Yovana Pelayo and I am located in Portland, Oregon.
 I am a Fullstack Software Developer that is currently working on a Guest Book React App.

 - 👯 I’m looking to collaborate on mental health applications, blogging or social media applications and anything that will add to my professional experience as a Software Developer.
 - 😄 Pronouns: She/her